privatecoder/spanish-pvpc-holidays/README.md

 # spanish-pvpc-holidays

-Importable Python package for Spanish holidays that should count as all-day `P3/valle` in the PVPC Peaje 2.0TD tariff.
+Importable Python package for Spanish holidays that should count as all-day `P3/valle` in the PVPC 2.0TD tariff.

 ---

 ## Regulatory Context (Peaje 2.0 TD)

-For the energy price component in Peaje 2.0 TD, a three-period time discrimination applies: `punta`, `llano`, and `valle`.
+For the energy price component in 2.0 TD, a three-period time discrimination applies: `punta`, `llano` and `valle`.

 For the power component (`potencia`) in 2.0 TD, only two periods apply: `punta-llano` and `valle`.